-Looking to the future of global insurance, some of the widest protection gaps may present potentially significant growth opportunities.
-Climate change and cyber risk, the transition to net zero, and evolving Web3 and crypto asset risk landscape will require insurers and reinsurers to adapt and innovate.
-The regional insurance sector is also poised for growth underpinned by large-scale investment in mega-projects.
+Looking to the future, some of the widest protection gaps may present potentially significant growth opportunities.
+Climate change and cyber risk, the transition to net zero, and evolving Web3 and crypto asset risk landscape will require re/ insurers to adapt and innovate.
+The regional insurance sector is also poised for growth underpinned by huge investment in mega-projects.